Bagmati Provincial Assembly

 The present First Provincial Assembly was constituted in 2017 after the 2017 provincial elections.
 The election resulted in a majority for the alliance of CPN (Unified Marxist–Leninist) and CPN (Maoist Centre).
-The next election will take place when the five-year term ends by November 2022.
+The current assembly was elected in November 2022.

 History

-The Provincial Assembly of Bagmati Province is formed under Article 175 of the Constitution of Nepal 2015 which guarantees a provincial legislative for each province in the country.
+The Provincial Assembly of Bagmati Province is formed under Article 175 of the Constitution of Nepal 2015 which guarantees a provincial legislature for each province in the country.
 The first provincial elections were conducted for all seven provinces in Nepal and the elections in Bagmati Province was conducted for 110 seats to the assembly.
 The election resulted in a victory for the CPN (Unified Marxist–Leninist) and CPN (Maoist Centre) alliance which later went on to form a coalition government under Dormani Poudel from CPN (UML).
 The first meeting of the assembly was called by Governor Anuradha Koirala for 1 February 2018.
 Sanu Kumar Shrestha from the CPN (UML) was elected as the first speaker of the provincial assembly, and Radhika Tamang from Maoist Centre was elected as the first deputy speaker.
-In May 2018, the two parties merged and formed the Nepal Communist Partywhich had a supermajority in the assembly.
+In May 2018, the two parties merged and formed the Nepal Communist Party which had a supermajority in the assembly.